 It’s safe to say that it’s pretty obvious why your bathrooms should often be sanitized.
 Many areas of your bathroom seem to act like magnets to germs, bacteria, and viruses, which is why it’s so important to have them sanitized.
 Bathroom areas that tend to collect a lot of germs include the toilet bowl, toilet flush handle, countertop, sink, and doorknobs.
-These areas should be cleaned and disinfected at least every few days, and should be completely sanitized whenever possible.
+These areas should be cleaned and disinfected at least every few days and should be completely sanitized whenever possible.
 Many homeowners try to ignore what they know must be lurking under their very eyes in the bathroom.
 Don’t let this be you.
-Have your bathroom sanitized before the problem gets out of hand.
+Get your bathroom sanitized before the problem gets out of hand.

 Sanitizing your bedroom:

-A room that many homeowners overlook when sanitizing their home is the bedroom.
-Many studies have found that the bedroom is the third highest room in the home for germ content, just after bathroom and kitchen.
+A room that many homeowners overlook when sanitizing their homes is the bedroom.
+Many studies have found that the bedroom is the third highest room in the home for germ content, just after the bathroom and kitchen.
 Think about it.
-You spend almost a third of your lives sleeping in your bed (that is, of course, if you have a normal sleep schedule, which, let’s be honest, you probably don’t).
+You spend almost a third of your life sleeping in your bed (that is, of course, if you have a normal sleep schedule, which, let’s be honest, you probably don’t).
 Beds are full of dust mites, pet dander, dust mite waste and eggs, and dead skin.
 Gross.
 This part, at least, is an easy fix.
 By washing your sheets every week, you can keep your bed mostly sanitized and bug-free.
 However, that doesn’t go for the rest of your bedroom.
 Your bedroom has a lot of high-touch surfaces, including door knobs, dressers, bedside tables, and more.
 When you touch these surfaces, you’re either leaving germs or picking them up.
 By sanitizing these surfaces regularly you can keep the germs to a minimum and rest easy in your room knowing that there aren’t nasty germs in the air.

-Now that you know where to focus your sanitization efforts, don’t let anything stop you from ridding your home from germs and living in peace.
+Now that you know where to focus your sanitization efforts, don’t let anything stop you from ridding your home of germs and living in peace.
 Remember that this doesn’t mean you should ignore other areas of your home.
 You should still sanitize all parts of your home, but your kitchen, bathroom, and bedroom should be sanitized a little more often.

 What you should and shouldn’t do when sanitizing your home: